-Drop into Career Studio at the Walter Center for Career Achievement Monday through Friday from 9:00 to 4:30 p.m. for unstructured time to work on your resume or cover letter, research organizations, or ask a career coach quick questions about other career-related topics.
-Students often visit Career Studio at the Walter Center to talk with an undergraduate peer coach about topics such as:
+Drop into Career Studio at the Walter Center for Career Achievement weekdays, 10 a.m. to 4:30 p.m. during Fall and Spring semesters for unstructured time to work on your resume or cover letter, research organizations, or ask a career coach quick questions about other career-related topics.
+Students often visit the Career Studio to talk with an undergraduate peer coach about these topics.

 - Exploring Career Communities

-- · How to format a cover letter
+- How to format a cover letter

-- · What to say to a recruiter on LinkedIn
+- What to say to a recruiter on LinkedIn

 - Using the Walter Center Success Network

 - Benefits of taking a career course

 - Creating a resume from scratch

 - Finding opportunities to gain experience